 United States Fuel -- Information about the mines of United States Fuel Company, the 1916 merger of Consolidated Fuel, Castle Valley Coal and Black Hawk Coal companies, served by Utah Railway after 1914.

 Utah's Coal Companies -- An alphabetical listing of known coal companies in Utah (both retail and wholesale companies), along with the coal mines and their locations.
 Both railroad and wagon/truck mines are included.

 Utah Coal Men -- Biographical summaries of the men who created Utah's coal industry. (incomplete, more to come)

 Utah Fuel Company -- Information about Utah Fuel Company, later operating as Kaiser Coal Company.

 Utah Fuel Company was an unorganized subsidiary of Denver & Rio Grande railroad from 1883 until about 1899, operating as the Pleasant Valley Coal Company, or as the Utah Coal & Coke Company.
-It was formally organized in 1899, and separated from D&RG in 1918, during the railroad's receivership and reorganization in 1921.
+It was formally organized in 1899, and separated from D&RG in 1918, during the railroad's receivership and reorganization that ended in 1921.
 Utah Fuel was sold to Kaiser Steel in 1950, and portions were sold to Independent Coal & Coke in 1951.